ripienaar/cloudns-backup/README.md

 ## Status?

 It's working in the most basic form, later we might support restore also.
+Restore from Bind zone files is supported by the ClouDNS UI though.

 ## Usage?